Note

 The <ConsoleColor> section is used to customize colors of different types of messages, such as Error, Warning, Prompt, Input, StackTrace.
 Supported colors include Black, Blue, Cyan, DarkBlue, DarkCyan, DarkGray, DarkMagenta, DarkRed, DarkYellow, Gray, Green, Magenta, Red, White, and Yellow

 The default color is Red for Error, Yellow for Warning, and Cyan for StackTrace.
 The PersephoneShell command 'color' provides the way to customize the colors in the run time.
+This way each user can create their own color schema.

 <SearchIndex> section